bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/03_messages.md

 # Messages

-In this section, we describe the processing of the ocr messages and the corresponding updates to the state.
+In this section we describe the processing of the ocr messages and the corresponding updates to the state.

 ## Msg/CreateFeed

-`MsgCreateFeed` is a message to create feed config, and it is a restricted message that is executable by module admin.
+`MsgCreateFeed` is a message to create feed config and it is restricted message that is executable by module admin.

 ```protobuf
 message MsgCreateFeed {